NAMASTE SOLAR BLOG

 Your guide to a smart investment.

 It’s important to know the different elements that you should consider when going solar.
-So, in this blog, we break down the 200% rule, adopted by investor-owned utilities like Xcel Energy and Black Hills Energy, and explain how you can determine what size solar system is best for you and your home.
+So, in this blog, we break down the 200% rule and explain how you can determine what size solar system is best for you and your home.

 Background info: the 120% rule